rarimo/passport-zk-circuits/README.md

 Identity V2 allows to generate anonymous ZK queries, without revealing any personal data about the user.
 Nullifier is query could potentially be used in order to prevent users from receiving airdrops multiple times.

 But if no additional restrictions are added to the system, the user can reissue the identity several times, each time receiving a new identity (with a new nullifier).
-Thus, user could potentially get airdrop multiple times. б
+Thus, user could potentially get airdrop multiple times.

 Identity V2 allows to prove identity creation timestamp and identity counter (how many time identity have been reissued to a specific user).
 To prevent users from getting the airdrop multiple times, two additional constraints should be set up: